poojapatel26/Wildfire-Analysis---Data-Capstone-Project/README.md

 - High-risk area identification
 - Seasonal preparedness guidelines

-### Overall Story
-Create an interactive and comprehensive analysis to summarize the research on wildfire patterns in the USA and suggest evidence-based solutions for prevention, resource management, and risk mitigation.

 ## Data Pre-Processing & Data Cleaning

 The data pre-processing and data cleaning were performed using Python.